If you haven't read the earlier sections,

 It has been argued that the form which the experience of the Absolute takes depends on one's expectations, on the theory in which one's practice is grounded and on the tradition from which one starts.
 As the Taittirīya Upaniṣad (2.6) said (several thousands of years before Katz), "Whoever envisages it as the existence, becomes that existence, and whoever envisages it as the non-existence, becomes that non-existence."
 But this is not always the case.
 In actual life, spiritual experience often contains at least some element of surprise.
 When one reads the autobiographical notes mystics have left behind, some degree of conflict between their experience and the tradition from which they came appears to have been the rule rather than the exception.
 In fact, the unexpected character of the experience tends to add a sense of authenticity to their descriptions as it gives the feeling that they experienced something that existed objectively, something that was not the product of their prior thought and imagination.
 In Christianity, where the official doctrine was rather narrowly defined — and where deviation was not without risk — this led in those who stayed within the fold, like De Kempis and Rhuysbroeck, to rather touching attempts at reconciliation between the conflicting narratives of their experience and their religious faith.

-This said, at least in some people, the form the experience takes appears to depend not on prior assumptions but on the location in one's subtle body from where one begins one's exploration.
+This said, at least in some people, the form the experience takes appears to depend not so much on prior assumptions as on the location in one's subtle body from where one begins one's exploration.
 If one goes inside, for example, on the level of the hara, as in some forms of Zen, the experience may give a predominant sense of power and solidity.
 If one goes inside at the level of the heart, the experience may include an element of personhood, of love, of compassion.
 If one concentrates in a centre of consciousness just above the head, the sense of impersonality, vastness, formlessness is more likely to dominate.
 Accordingly, the Indian tradition holds that there is a self, a true being, puruṣa, on each level of consciousness.
 The common characteristic of all these states is that the sharp division between the ego and the world is not felt, while the clarity and depth of awareness and bliss tend to increase as far as one's nature can handle.

 A fascinating aspect of all such experiences is that they leave one with a permanent sense of having seen — or rather of having been one with — something that is much more true, beautiful, eternal than the ordinary reality.
 This is its strength, but it is also where the conceptual confusion starts.
 When one comes down from the Transcendent into a more ordinary type of consciousness, the ego can jump back into action and declare that the specific way in which one's mind formulates the little shadow of the Transcendent which is within the ego's reach offers the single best description of the ultimate reality.
 When that happens, the Divine turns into my Divine, and when I'm brave — and blind — I'm ready to fight with anyone who dares to claim that his vision is more true than mine.

 The differences in the flavour of the experience have gone together with different psychological theories.
 The most infamous of these is perhaps that while the Sāṁkhya holds that there are many selves, Advaita Vedānta holds that there is only one Self, and Buddhism that there is no self at all.
-Historically, differences like these have led within the Indian tradition to a welter of competing philosophies, schools and sects.
-Seeing these differences, some modern scholars, like Katz (1978) and, in a more sophisticated fashion, Ferrer (2002, pp. 71-111), have come to the conclusion that the whole idea of a single perennial philosophy supporting the conceptual jungle is problematic.
+During the later, more analytic period of Indian thought, differences like these led within the Indian tradition to a welter of competing philosophies, schools and sects.11.
+Seeing such differences, some modern scholars, like Katz (1978) and, in a more sophisticated fashion, Ferrer (2002, pp. 71-111), have come to the conclusion that the whole idea of a single perennial philosophy supporting the conceptual jungle is problematic.
 Though there is a point in this criticism, the denial of a perennial philosophy, or at least of a perennial reality, is not the full truth either.
 For the traditionalist within the Indian tradition, the sceptical position is not valid because the most respected scriptures in the tradition, right from the Ṛg Veda and the older Upaniṣads to the Bhagavad Gitā, insist on an ultimate oneness supporting from behind all differences in appearance.
 For those who trust their own judgment and experience, the perplexity can be resolved by going beyond one's initial experience till one finds an inner place, described in the Gitā and several older texts, which goes beyond the dualities of form and formless, personal and impersonal, etc. From the level where the differences between the different flavours of "pure consciousness" are still extremely real to one's experience, it is possible, for example, to rise to a place where one can flip effortlessly from the infinite peace and harmony of the cosmic self to the utter freedom and delight of the non-self.
 The experiences are still different, but while the philosophies of ātman and anatta are each other's opposites, the underlying experiences are such close neighbours that one begins to get a sense of something indefinable beyond both.
 Sri Aurobindo indicates that there is indeed a state of consciousness, entirely beyond the mind, in which all these different aspects of the divine are experienced simultaneously, and there is no conflict anymore between them.
 One could well argue that duality is a characteristic of the human mind, but not of reality itself.

 In Buddhist as well as in post-Shankara Vedāntic thought, there has been a tendency to consider the most extreme form of an entirely passive and pure consciousness — an absolute and permanent emptiness, silence, formlessness — as the highest type of consciousness and source of the most absolute pure bliss.
 Philosophy tends to strive after the impersonal and the abstract, and in a certain sense, this is the legitimate extreme of both.
 But to take psychology (and our human understanding in general) further, we need something more.
 And this brings us to the third pole of our conceptual discussion of consciousness, integral spirituality.